utlib/collections-uoft/docs/index.md

 #### Collection Guidelines

 1. Digital collections or digital objects deposited into Collections U of T are published with the intent of access in perpetuity.
 All content ingested into Collections U of T will be public.
 Collections U of T does not currently have any collection or item restriction features - all images in the repository are publicly accessible and publicly downloadable.
 If you require storage for digital image collections but need to restrict access or downloads to internal UTL or U of T users, please [contact us](mailto:digitalinitiatives@library.utoronto.ca).
 Related: read the [Deletion Policy](https://utlib.github.io/collections-uoft/documentation/ingest-instructions#collections-u-of-t-deletion-policy).
 2. The repository is structured by top-level U of T library or archives.
-Any content added to Collections U of T *must* belong to a top-level collection reflecting the UTL library or archives department mandated for the long term maintenance of the digitized items and collections.
-The top-level collection library or archives is referred to as the "collection owner".
+Any content added to Collections U of T *must* belong to a top-level repository collection reflecting the UTL library or archives department mandated for the long term maintenance of the digitized items and collections.
+The top-level repository for a library or archives is referred to as the "collection owner".
-3. To create a new top-level collection and obtain logins, U of T library or archives staff can [request a new repository](https://utlib.github.io/collections-uoft/documentation/adding-new-collections) in Collections U of T.
+3. To create a new top-level repository and obtain logins, U of T library or archives staff can [request a new repository](https://utlib.github.io/collections-uoft/documentation/adding-new-collections) in Collections U of T.
 4. Collection owners are responsible for reading and following Collections U of T policies.
 5. Collections and items deposited into Collections U of T must not be ephemeral or intended for temporary access.
 Content ingested into Collections U of T must be _selected content_, with either a UTL call number/MMSID, accession ID, EID, or other collection number assigned.
 6. Collection owners must not deposit duplicates of the same item.